 - Final Thoughts

-Sales Operations positions are an entry-level role that is often assigned tasks like generating reports and managing the sales tech stack.
+What is the role of sales operations in a sales team?
+Well, certainly, the industry standard for sales operations roles usually start at an entry-level role.
+Therefore they’re often assigned tasks like generating reports and managing the sales tech stack.
 Although it may seem simple, Sales Operations are responsible for ensuring the sales’ efficiency and effectiveness.

 - Support the broader team by managing sales administration.